SeldomQA/seldom/docs/vpdocs/web-testing/seldom_api.md

         # Deletes a single cookie with the given name.
         self.delete_cookie('my_cookie')

-        # Dismisses the alert available.
+        # Dismisses the alert available.  ->  Be removed in the future
         self.dismiss_alert()

         # Double click element.